Sofia (Battle Arena Toshinden): Design

-Sofia stands 172.5 cm (5 ft 8 in) tall and has measurements of 90-56-88 cm (35-22-35 in).
-She is dressed like a dominatrix, described as a "queen" in-game, wearing a leotard that exposes her cleavage, torn leggins that connect to high heel boots, and similar fingerless gloves that extend to her elbows.
-She wears a large earring on each ear, which was intended to bring a sense of charm to her character.
-Her blonde hair is held up in a long ponytail held in place with a red hairband, while arching bangs frame her face in the front.

-Sofia's design was mostly decided upon early on, with most changes relating to her outfit, though the earliest versions of her character design lacked bangs.
+Sofia stands tall and has measurements of 90-56-88 cm (35-22-35 in).
+In the first game, she is dressed like a dominatrix, described as a "queen" in-game.
+She wears a leotard that exposes her cleavage, torn leggings that connect to high heel boots, and similar fingerless gloves that extend to her elbows.
+Large earrings are worn on each ear, which were intended to bring a sense of charm to her character.
+Her long blonde hair is in a ponytail held in place with a red hairband, and arching bangs frame her face in the front.
+Sofia's physical appearance was decided early on, though the earliest versions of her character design lacked bangs.
+During the development process, Tamsoft proposed giving her a six-sectioned staff instead of a whip due to how the weapon had to be rendered in game as well as armor on the undersides of her breasts, but both ideas were rejected.